CMV Group: Automotive

+The CMV Group also have acquired the Barry Maney Group, adding Ford, Hyundai and Volkswagen into the many car franchises they operate with.

 Coach

 CMV owned the Briscoes coach operation in Adelaide.
 It was sold in the 1980s to Bus Australia.

 Community involvement

 In 1993, The CMV Group established The CMV Foundation, a charitable trust deriving funding from the income of CMV's business operations.
 The employees of the CMV Group have established The CMV Staff Charitable Foundation, funded by voluntary contributions from staff, which are then matched dollar for dollar by the CMV Foundation and donated to registered charities.